joergschwarzwaelder/hhc2020/Additional/Speaker UNPrep.md

     >>> CONFIGURATION FILE LOADED, SELECT FIELDS DECRYPTED:

 This is an indicator that this application does not hash the passwords - they are encrypted instead.
-And it seems that that password get unencrypted upon start, so that the password is in clear test in the process memory.
+And it seems that the password get unencrypted upon start, so that the password is in clear test in the process memory.

 By using the script get_lights_password.sh is was possible to dump the process memory and to find the password in clear text.